-DK Metcalf reportedly signs 3-year extension with Seahawks
+DK Metcalf agrees to 3-year extension with Seahawks that includes record signing bonus

 Coach Pete Carroll spoke optimistically on Wednesday of the deal getting done soon saying “there’s a lot of work being done like right now.”

-The contract also means Metcalf can be a free agent when he is 27.

-The contract is also on par with one recently signed by Terry McLaurin with Washington.
-McLaurin signed a three-year deal worth up to $69.6 million with $53.1 million fully guaranteed.

-More important to the Seahawks is locking up one of the team’s stars during a time of significant transition for the franchise following an offseason in which Seattle traded quarterback Russell Wilson and released middle linebacker Bobby Wagner.
+And if the contract was viewed as favorable to Metcalf in terms of the record guarantee and the years, the deal allows Seattle to lock up its biggest young star during a time of significant transition for the franchise following an offseason in which the Seahawks traded quarterback Russell Wilson and released middle linebacker Bobby Wagner.

 Those two moves have led to the idea that the Seahawks are rebuilding and caused some to wonder if the team could consider trading Metcalf.